9dots/9dots.io-pages/OreUqq7.md

 ## Introduction - 5 minutes

-Students will start making a prototype using the design that they created during the last lesson.
+Students start making a prototype using the design that they created during the last lesson.

 1. Discuss with students the importance of prototyping and iterating.
 	- Prototyping allows designers to test their products in a basic form before going into a major production.